Jefferson49/webtrees-oauth2-client/README.md

   + Login to webtrees as an administrator
 	+ Go to "Control Panel/All Modules", and find the module called "ExtendedImportExport"
 	+ Check if it has a tick for "Enabled"

+## Sign On Options

+The OAuth 2.0 Client offers two different options to sign on with an authorization provider:
++ **Register a new webtrees user based on the identity provided by an authorization provider**: Sign out and choose to sign in with an authorization provider.
+A new webtrees user will be registered.
+The registration will fail if the email oder the user name, which is transmitted by the authorization provider, already exists within webtrees.
+After the registration, a webtrees administrator needs to approve the new user and the email before signing in with the authorization provider is possible.
+The general idea of this option is that the user identify from the authorization provider is used within webtrees.
+In the control panel, a setting is offered to synchronize the email address from the authorization provider to the webtrees user.
++ **Connect an existing webtrees user with an authorization provider**: Sign on with an exisiting user and choose to "connect" the existing user with an authorization provider.
+In this case, the existing user credentials in webtrees will continue to exist and the user will be (additionally) allowed to sign in with the chosen provider.
+The general idea of this is that the two user accounts exist in parallel and are connected.

+## Handling of User Name and Email

+If a new webtrees user is created (i.e. registered), the user name and the email needs to be unique.
+This is a general webtrees requirement.
+If the user name or email address provided by the authorization provider is identical to an already existing user, an error message will be shown.

 ## Supported Authorization Providers
 The OAuth 2.0 Client for webtrees uses the OAuth 2.0 implementation of the [The League](https://oauth2-client.thephpleague.com/), which allows developers to create OAuth 2.0 clients that interface with a wide-variety of OAuth 2.0 providers.
 Within this concept, The League supports serveral "[official providers](https://oauth2-client.thephpleague.com/providers/league/)".
 As far as suitable for webtrees, these official providers were included, see list below.